-EU Guidelines on wilderness and wild areas in Natura 2000
+EU Guidelines on Wilderness and wild areas in Natura 2000 sites

 Natura 2000 protects areas of high biodiversity value across the European Union.
 It is the largest coordinated multi-national network of protected areas in the world, covering more than 18% of the European terrestrial territory of the Member States as well as significant marine areas.
 As establishment of Natura 2000 nears completion the focus is increasingly shifting to the effective management and restoration of sites in the network.
 Ensuring a fully functional Natura 2000 network is central to achieving the EU target of halting and reversing the loss of biodiversity and ecosystem services in the EU by 2020.

 Protection and restoration of Wilderness and wild areas has gained increasing attention in recent years.
 Wilderness and wild areas are not explicitly mentioned in the EU Birds and Habitats Directives but applying a Wilderness approach to the management of Natura 2000 sites is seen compatible with the provisions of the Directives.
 Furthermore, scientific evidence shows that Wilderness areas are resilient against pressures affecting biodiversity and should be considered important tool in helping achieve biodiversity targets.
 Wilderness areas inside and outside protected areas could e.g. deliver an important element of Green Infrastructure, by the amount of various ecosystem services these core areas could potentially deliver, and their function as reservoir of biodiversity that can be drawn upon to re-populate and revitalise degraded ecosystems.